rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 sudo dnf install epel-release
 ```

-Once installed, do an upgrade:
+When installation finishes, do an upgrade:

 ```
 sudo dnf upgrade